 In the second quarter of fiscal 2018, management approved a plan to sell non-core oil and gas assets in North America, included in the Company's Construction Services segment (the Disposal Group).
 The Company classified the related assets and liabilities of the Disposal Group as held for sale in the consolidated balance sheet.
 In the third quarter of fiscal 2018, the Company sold a portion of the assets in the Disposal Group and recognized a \$2.1 million loss on disposal.
+The remaining portion of the Disposal Group was sold in the third quarter of fiscal 2019 and the Company recognized a \$7.4 million loss on disposal.

-The remaining unsold portion of the Disposal Group remains classified as held for sale.
-The Company recorded losses related to the remeasurement of the Disposal Group based on estimated fair value less costs to sell resulting in total asset impairments of \$168.2 million, recorded in Impairment of assets held for sale, including goodwill.
+The Company recorded losses related to the remeasurement of the Disposal Group based on estimated fair value less costs to sell resulting in total asset impairments of \$168.2 million, recorded in Impairment of assets held for sale, including goodwill in the second quarter of fiscal 2018.
 Fair value was estimated using Level 3 inputs, such as forecasted cash flows, and Level 2 inputs, including bid prices from potential buyers.
-In connection with the classification of the Disposal Group as held for sale, the Company tested the amount of goodwill and other intangible assets allocated to the Disposal Group for impairment.
-The Company recorded an impairment of goodwill during the year ended September 30, 2018 of \$125.4 million and an impairment of intangible and other noncurrent assets of \$42.8 million.
-As of September 30, 2018, current assets held for sale were primarily comprised of accounts payable of \$44.5 million.
-The Company expects to complete the sale of the remaining Disposal Group assets within the next twelve months.